-A value based fee utilizing the stated estimated project construction value multiplied by a fixed tendered percentage which is then apportioned amongst the multi-disciplinary team.
+A value based fee utilizing the stated estimated project construction value multiplied by a fixed tendered percentage which is then apportioned amongst the various stages of construction.

-- C2.1.1.3 The amount tendered herein (Section F Form of Offer and Acceptance) is for tender purposes only and will be amended according to the application of the actual cost of construction. - C2.1.1.4 Reimbursable rates for typing, printing and duplicating work shall be in accordance with the conditions laid out under section C2.1.5 - C2.1.1.5 Disbursements in respect of all travelling and related expenses including all travelling costs, time charges and subsistence allowances related thereto will not be paid for separately except for attending off-site meetings at the request of the employer where only travelling costs (mileage only) shall be claimable in accordance with the rules set out in C2.1.6.3
+- C2.1.1.3 The amount tendered herein (Section F Form of Offer and Acceptance) is for tender purposes only and will be amended according to the application of the actual cost of construction. - C2.1.1.4 Reimbursable rates for typing, printing and duplicating work shall be in accordance with the conditions laid out under section C2.1.5 - C2.1.1.5 Disbursements in respect of all travelling expenses for one-direction travel to a facility for distances over50 km from the office location related thereto will not be paid for separately except for attending off-site meetings at the request of the employer where only travelling costs (mileage only) shall be claimable in accordance with the rules set out in C2.1.6.3.
+Please note that no travelling time and subsistence charges are claimable for any trips taken by the Consultants.
+The costs of travelling time should be accounted for in the tendered percentage